iivanoo/covid-apps-observer/data/data_us/reports/resources/com.upmc.android.upmcanywherecare___12.10.01.010_02/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.upmc.android.upmcanywherecare 5 reviews"/>
 </p>

+> This is very convenient.
+I have used it several times and am extremely happy with the virtual visits, the staff and the medical care I received.<br> :date: __2021-07-18 16:43:25__

 > Quick and simple<br> :date: __2021-07-09 15:58:28__

 > My doctor was very helpful and polite.<br> :date: __2021-07-03 21:04:08__